zameelismail/Rishta/README.md

-# matrimony
+# matrimony web app
-Matrimony Web App
+this is a matrimony web app build in django.